+- · A Registered Landscape Architect and,

+- · A financial Institute member, and

-- Full AILA Member (Registered and Financial) - If the Entrant is practice-based, the Principal of the practice, is an owner or formal licensee of the copyright in the work being entered.
+- If the Entrant is practice-based, the Principal of the practice, is an owner or formal licensee of the copyright in the work being entered.

 Where the entrant does not own the copyright, the entry must be accompanied by a written agreement from the copyright holder stating that the work may be entered for an award.